Reconcyl/eso/dreaderef/README.md

 `add`.
 Of these, `end` might be removable by changing the language such that if the instruction pointer ever points to a negative value, execution terminates.

-It is possible that even `add` could be removed, leaving the language with `deref` as the only instruction.
-However, doing this would be beyond my understanding.